David Hess (baseball): Tampa Bay Rays (second stint)

-On August 19, Hess signed a minor league deal to return to the Tampa Bay Rays and was assigned to Triple-A Durham.
+On August 19, 2021, Hess signed a minor league deal to return to the Tampa Bay Rays and was assigned to Triple-A Durham.
 On August 21, the Rays selected Hess' contract.
 The following day, Hess was designated for assignment without appearing in a game.
 On August 24, Hess cleared waivers and was assigned outright back to Triple-A Durham.
 Hess's contract was selected on September 6.
 Hess made 1 appearance for the Rays, recording a 27.00 ERA with 2 strikeouts before he was designated for assignment on September 8.
 On October 14, Hess elected free agency, before re-signing with the Rays on a minor league deal on November 11.

-He was released on July 11, 2022.
+Hess made eight appearances split between Durham and the rookie-level Florida Complex League Rays, registering a combined 2-1 record and 13.06 ERA with 11 strikeouts across 10 1/3 innings pitched.
+Hess was released by the Rays organization on July 11, 2022.

+High Point Rockers

+On July 10, 2025, after three years of inactivity, Hess signed with the High Point Rockers of the Atlantic League of Professional Baseball.

 Personal life

 Hess is a Christian.
 Hess and his wife, Devin, married in 2016.
 On October 13, 2021, Hess announced via Twitter that he will undergo chemotherapy after doctors discovered a cancerous germ cell tumor in his chest.
 On January 28, 2022, Hess was 'cured' and cleared for baseball activities.
+However, on May 27, 2023, Hess announced that his cancer had returned and that he would begin chemotherapy again.